The Best Travel Credit Cards for Millennials (From a Millennial!)

 In my opinion, American Express Membership Rewards are the most valuable points to have because of their wide variety of transfer partners.
 And I find that American Express has the best customer service among credit card issuers.

 You can read our review of the American Express Gold Card for more details.

 5. Capital One Savor – For When Cash Is King

 If you are simply looking to save money each month on your expenses, the Capital One Savor card will put cash back in your pocket!

-With the Capital One Savor, you’ll earn 4% cash back on all dining and entertainment (including movies, concerts and sporting events), which is incredibly high, and 2% cash back at grocery stores.
+With the Capital One Savor, you’ll earn 4% cash back on popular streaming services, dining, entertainment (including movies, concerts and sporting events), which is incredibly high, and 3% cash back at grocery stores (excluding superstores like Walmart and Target).
 And the current bonus is $300 cash back after spending $3,000 on purchases within the first 3 months of account opening, which is a sweet deal!

 If you spend ~$300 a month on dining and entertainment, that is $644 in cash back your first year (including the welcome bonus).
 Now that is a lot of Kombucha.

 You can read more about the Capital One Savor card in our review.

 Millennials might feel they’ve been dealt a difficult hand, but at the same time, have an incredible amount of opportunity in front of them.